-If you need a same day sick visit, call your primary care provider’s office first; please do not walk into a Medical Associates of RI, Inc. office OR our walk-in facility at our Bristol location without calling first.
-All patients who need a sick appointment will be asked:
+If you need a same day sick visit, call your primary care provider’s office first; please do not walk into a Medical Associates of RI, Inc. office.

 There are important things that you can do to prevent the spread of viruses.

 - Get your flu shot, and make sure the people around you do the same.

 - Stay home if you are ill.
 Don't return to work until you have not had a fever without taking medications for at least 24 hours.